SabaTabatabaee/SabaTabatabaee/README.md

 # 👩🏻‍💻 About Me

 I am a PhD in Electrical and Computer Engineering at the University of Maryland, College Park (UMD).
-My research interests include speech signal processing, natural language processing (NLP), deep learning, transfer learning, and everything related to audio and speech :) .
+My research interests include speech signal processing, Speaker Identification (verification),and Speech Inversion Systems.

 # 🚀 Languages and Tools